-Pregnant women, mothers and fathers of young children, and employees with aging parents or sick spouses or partners may encounter family responsibilities discrimination.
+Pregnant women, mothers and fathers of young children, breastfeeding women, and employees with aging parents or sick spouses or partners may encounter family responsibilities discrimination.
 They may be rejected for hire, passed over for promotion, demoted, harassed, or terminated — despite good performance — because their employers make personnel decisions based on stereotypical notions of how the employee will or should act given their family responsibilities.

 What Does Family Responsibilities Discrimination Look Like?

 - firing or demoting employees when they become pregnant;

 - passing over more qualified parents for hire or promotion in favor of less qualified workers without children;